patelhardi/Laravel-CMS-Assignmnt3/README.md

 ## Group Members:

-Hardi Patel - Responsible for Headers, About Me, And Contact Form Sections Mahshad Naghashan - Responsible for Skills, Projects, And Footer Sections Admin Page designed by Hardi
+1.Hardi Patel - Responsible for Headers, About Me, And Contact Form Sections 2.Mahshad Naghashan - Responsible for Skills, Projects, And Footer Sections Admin Page designed by Hardi
 Section Form Pages designed by Mahshad